emmajanedrews/base-template/_posts/2017-05-15-how-to-grow-your-garden--add-color-to-your-yard.md

 {% include pullquote.html %}

-It’s also a good idea to** check your sprinklers** and readjust your timers to prevent overwatering and make sure they’re watering the areas they’re intended for and not producing any runoff that might go into the street or a neighboring property.
+It’s also a good idea to **check your sprinklers**&nbsp;and readjust your timers to prevent overwatering and make sure they’re watering the areas they’re intended for and not producing any runoff that might go into the street or a neighboring property.

 If you have any questions about gardening and/or maintaining your yard this time of year, don’t hesitate to reach out to me.
 You can also reach Mike at (818) 842-2660.
 We’d be happy to help you!